 Provincially, the figure is 1 qualified audit per college over the 3-year period.
-This college did not receive any qualified audits in the period under review.
-The centralisation of the procurement process improved financial control and eliminated poor practices like the verbal agreement between the college and the college security company.
+This college, however, did not receive any qualified audits in the period under review.

 Reports

 Each FET college, as per the 2006 Act, needs to submit a number of specified reports to its council on an annual basis.
 The measure here is of the composite number of management, student academic performance, financial audit and annual reports submitted to council over a three-year period (2007-2009).
 The college should score 22 to 24 points on this measure to be compliant (two points for the existence of hard evidence, one for soft evidence, and zero for no evidence).
 The annual report for 2009 may not have been produced yet at the time of the survey, in May / June 2010 - hence the small margin of error.